coinspark/sparkbit/README.md

 * Maven as the build system, so the usual Maven processes apply.
 If you're not familiar with Maven then [download it first](http://maven.apache.org) and follow their installation instructions.
 * A CoinSpark aware version of [Bitcoinj](https://github.com/coinspark/sparkbit-bitcoinj) for access to the Bitcoin network.
-The [original Bitcoinj](https://code.google.com/p/bitcoinj/)) does not yet support CoinSpark.
+The [original Bitcoinj](https://code.google.com/p/bitcoinj/) does not yet support CoinSpark.
 * [Bitcoinj Enforcer Rules](https://github.com/gary-rowe/BitcoinjEnforcerRules) to prevent dependency chain attacks

 SparkBit uses [JWrapper](http://www.jwrapper.com/) to create binaries for Windows, Mac, Linux.

-SparkBit is based on a fork of MultiBit 0.5.18, which relies on other technologies which have been retained in the repository even though they are not actively being used.
+SparkBit is based on a fork of MultiBit 0.5.18, which relies on other technologies which have been retained in the repository even though they are not currently being used.
 * [ZXing ("Zebra Crossing")](https://code.google.com/p/zxing/) for QR codes
 * IzPack for creating installers for Windows, Mac, Linux
 * [XChange](https://github.com/timmolter/XChange) for access to several Bitcoin exchanges